Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: Reinforce controls of EU animal welfare rules during official meat inspections in slaughterhouses, such as monitoring the condition of pigs’ tails and broilers’ feet as indicators of on-farm animal welfare.
 Update rules on health markings and the on-farm slaughter of animals including cattle, pigs, and ostriches.

-Timeline: Public consultation delayed, adoption postponed to second quarter of 2026.
+Timeline: Public consultation delayed, adoption postponed to first quarter of 2027.

 On-farm animal welfare for certain animals: modernisation of EU legislation – Proposal for a Regulation